What Are Medicare Supplement Insurance Plans in New Hampshire?

 Copayments, coinsurance and deductibles are some of the coverage “gaps” which can occur for those enrolled in Medicare Parts A and B. If you’re a New Hampshire resident who is looking for coverage that can help with these types of expenses, a Medicare Supplement Insurance plan may be something to consider.
 Also called Medigap, these plans are provided by private insurance companies throughout New Hampshire.

-New Hampshire residents have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
+In 2022, New Hampshire residents have many Medigap or Medicare Supplement Insurance plans from which to choose.
 These include basic benefits in Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to newly eligible Medicare recipients but enrollees have been grandfathered into these plans.

 As of 2020, Medicare Supplement plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.